All Episodes

 You were smiling.

-Well, sometimes you get going on a tear, and but I think we all appreciate your passion for the people mistake passion for uh intimidating tactics and so forth.
+Well, sometimes you get going on a tear, but I think we all appreciate your passion for you.

-Well, look, I you know it's amazing.
+Well, look, you know, it's amazing.

-And plus your tie didn't look good.
+And plus, your tie didn't look good.

-You remember you you uh you so you just you looked really you really mild and so forth.
+You looked really mild and so forth.

 It sounds like what you're saying.

-I I thought you were great.
+I thought you were great.

 Can I ask you a football question?